x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/remote-domains/manage-remote-domains.md

 - Estimated time to complete each procedure: 5 minutes.

-- You need to be assigned permissions before you can perform this procedure or procedures.
+- You need permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Mail flow" entry in the [Feature permissions in Exchange Online](../../permissions-exo/feature-permissions.md) topic.

 - To open the Exchange admin center (EAC), see [Exchange admin center in Exchange Online](../../exchange-admin-center.md).
 To connect to Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).